Magisk-Modules-Repo/Oxy-ify/README.md

 - the OnePlus Widget;
 - the OnePlus Slate font.

-A Unity installer is included in the module.
+This module uses **Unity** template with volume keys addon.
 That means that you can choose to install just what you prefer during the installation process.

 # Changelog